 - The associate scheme enables single handed, isolated GPs to employ a doctor.
-They are often employed by two practices. - Assistants can be employed as a salaried GP by any practice.
+They are often employed by two practices.
+This is only really an option in romote areas of Scotland and Wales. - Assistants can be employed as a salaried GP by any practice.
 Some practices in certain areas may get funding for these posts.
 (An assistant allowance)